KAI's Surion is luring a series of domestic contracts

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "South Korean Government Solidly BacksSurion".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "South Korean Government Solidly BacksSurion".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.